karlicoss/promnesia/README.md

 # TODOs
 * commit scripts to process history sources
 * use chrome history too
-* be more informative; show full history or at least last visit and potentially sources (e.g. hypothesis)
+* [in progress] be more informative; show full history or at least last visit and potentially sources (e.g. hypothesis)
 * use some sort of smarter matching, e.g. no difference between http and https
 * at the moment workflow is: go to options; set the path, reload extensions. do that right.
 * use thicker icons